Bone Marrow Suppression During Cancer Treatment in Children

 - Not blow their nose too hard or cough hard

-- Not shave any part of their body
+- Not shave any part of their body with a blade razor (use an electric razor)

 To help prevent infections, have your child:

-- Keep away from crowds and sick people.
+- Keep away from crowds and sick people

 When your child's blood counts are low, the healthcare team may advise that you change your child's diet.
 Talk about this with your child’s healthcare team.
 Check your child's temperature every day for signs of a fever or when they don't feel well or when your healthcare provider advises.
 Ask the healthcare provider what you should do if it goes up and when you should call the provider.